 I’m Happy Because I’m Safe

-- Thirty-one per cent of respondents experienced severe physical abuse as children; and
+- 31% of respondents experienced severe physical abuse as children; and

-- Fifty-two per cent of women and 22 per cent of men reported having experienced severe sexual abuse during childhood.
+- 52% of women and 22% of men reported having experienced severe sexual abuse during childhood.

-Online safety has been identified as a priority to raise public awareness for Inuit children and youth.
+Raising public awareness of Inuit children and youth on the issue of online safety has been identified as a priority.
 Below are some selected results from an informal survey conducted by grade 7-12 students in Kugaaruk, Nunavut in October 2012.
 Of the 62 participants,

 - 60% of females and 37% of males spend more than two hours a day on Facebook

 - 40% of females and 53% of males agreed with the statement, “I wish my parents had more rules at home”

 - 83% of females and 81% of males want to travel outside of Nunavut